Achievable logoAchievable logo

 Spherical mirrors

-Spherical mirrors are reflective surfaces derived from a sphere’s curvature and come in two forms: concave mirrors and convex mirrors:
+Spherical mirrors are reflective surfaces shaped like part of a sphere.
+They come in two forms: concave mirrors and convex mirrors:

-• A concave mirror, with an inward curvature, focuses parallel light rays to a focal point, acting as a converging mirror with a positive focal length.
+• A concave mirror has an inward curvature and focuses parallel light rays to a focal point.
+It’s a converging mirror with a positive focal length.

-• A convex mirror, having an outward curvature, causes light rays to diverge and form virtual images behind the mirror, resulting in a negative focal length.
-The radius of curvature is the distance from the mirror to the center of the originating sphere, and the focal length is half of this value (f=R/2).
+• A convex mirror has an outward curvature and makes light rays diverge.
+It forms virtual images behind the mirror and has a negative focal length.
+The radius of curvature is the distance from the mirror to the center of the sphere it came from, and the focal length is half of this value (f=R/2).

 Concave mirror ray diagrams illustrating image formation